 YouGov survey.
 Three times a year, we ask YouGov to run a survey of around 14,000 people on energy suppliers' customer service.
 From this, we get about 11,000 to 12,000 responses from those responsible for their household's energy bills, with each person grading their supplier's service between 0 and 10 (with 0 being the worst score, 10 being the best).

 We assign each supplier with more than 50 votes in this survey (we discount those with fewer votes as we don't feel it'd give an accurate representation) with a score out of five.
 To do this, we work out the percentage breakdown of what each supplier scores between 0 and 10.
 For every percentage point in one we multiply by one, for two we multiply by two, and so on.
-We add it all up, then divide by 100 to give us a score out of 10, then divide by two to get the score out of five.
+We add it all up, then divide by 100 to give us a score out of 10, then divide by two to get a score out of five.

 Citizens Advice ratings.
 We also look at energy suppliers' customer service ratings from Citizens Advice.
 It publishes this every three months, giving providers a score out of five based on each supplier's performance in relation to complaints, call centre waiting times, billing accuracy and timing, switching, and whether the supplier is signed up to voluntary industry agreements.

 We don't use the full Citizens Advice rating however, as we think that scoring on call waiting times can punish online-only firms (that may have great service), nor do we think the voluntary industry agreements account for much.
 These two parts make up 30% of Citizens Advice's score.
 We simply portion that 30% between the info on complaints, billing and switching that we keep, using the same ratios.
 This then gives us a second score out of five for suppliers.

 Editorial judgement.
 Now and then, when we hear of serious issues with a particular supplier, or if one of them is in hot water with the regulator, we may decide to remove their customer service score and put up a warning just to let you know why.